box-community/archived-csharp-collaborations/README.md

-# collaborations
+# Collaborations

+A Windows-based utility that can answer:

-A utility for recording what folders a user is collaborating on and/or who's collaborating on folders owned by a user.\
+* what folders is a given user collaborating on?
+* who is collaborating on folders owned by a given user?

+This utility requires a valid Box access token that has enterprise management privileges in order to determine folder,  collaboration, and group metadata for arbitrary users.

+# Usage

+To record the folders a user is collaborating on:

+    collaborations.exe -r=member -u=<username> -t=<box access token> -o=<path to result.csv>

+To record the collaborators on folders owned by a user:

+    collaborations.exe -r=owner -u=<username> -t=<box access token> -o=<path to result.csv>

+To record collaboration information for a comma-separated file of users, use the *-i* option instead of *-u*

+    collaborations.exe -r=member -i=<path to usernames file> -t=<box access token> -o=<path to results file>

+# Build Instructions

+This solution requires the .Net 4.5 framework and can be build in Visual Studio 2013.